 Mud bogging (also known as mud racing, mud running, mud drags, or mudding) is a form of off-road motorsport popular in Canada and the United States in which the goal is to drive a vehicle through a pit of mud of a set length.
 Winners are determined by the distance traveled through the pit.
 However, if several vehicles are able to travel the entire length, the time taken to traverse the pit will determine the winner.
 Typically, vehicles competing in mud bogs are four-wheel drives. – via Wikipedia

 If you have your own truck you can drive around for the first few hours.
 But be prepared if you need pulling out by having a wench and rope with you.
 At the end of the day the “professionals” come out and put on a show, often winning prizes.

-Lesson #2: Make New Friends.
-Upon arrival we were offered homemade moonshine.
+Make New Friends.
+Upon arrival, we were offered homemade moonshine.
 I respectfully declined but knowing people is how you end up riding in one of the trucks if you don’t have your own.
-Luckily my dad’s friend had a truck and drove my sisters and I around in the mud a few times.
+Luckily my dad’s friend had a truck and drove my sisters and me around in the mud a few times.

 If You Go

 Costs vary depending on the organizers, but we paid $15 per person.
 No glass is allowed and drivers must be 16, but we saw both of these rules broken.